5cxx/Alhrbi-Nuker/README.txt

 - Use bot token for safety
 - Bot needs admin permissions
 - Press ENTER to cancel any operation
+- If user token doesn't work, get a new token from Discord

 Owner: MaybeRayan